 - For the development of the Dairy sector and infrastructure Rs.
 15000Cr has been announced.
 In addition to this, the Corporate sector can now avail 0.2% rebate.

 - One country, one market will allow farmers to sell their produce at any market.
 This would not only eliminate the unfair prices to farmers due to multiple levels of brokerage but will also improve raw material availability for MSMEs.

 - The Micro Food Processing Sector has received an allocated fund of Rs.10000Cr.
 This scheme will enable several micro and small industries to be set up.
-The micro enterprises whose investment was less than Rs.1Cr can avail the credit linked subsidy at 35% of the project cost.
-These opportunities will also entitle increase in their business size.
+The micro-enterprises whose investment was less than Rs.1Cr can avail of the credit-linked subsidy at 35% of the project cost.
+These opportunities will also entitle an increase in their business size.

 - There is also a big boost for cold storage plants as transportation and cold storage logistics get up to 50% in subsidy.

-- ESMA to be amended, this will entitle the District Magistrate to have the power to ensure uninterrupted production of essential services.
-The opportunity will give more freedom to farmers to grow onion, potato, oilseeds, cereals, edible crops and other essential commodities.
+- ESMA to be amended, will entitle the District Magistrate to have the power to ensure uninterrupted production of essential services.
+The opportunity will give more freedom to farmers to grow onion, potato, oilseeds, cereals, edible crops, and other essential commodities.

 Aerospace & Defense sector: